Bulls on Parade

 "Bulls on Parade" is a song by American rock band Rage Against the Machine.
 The second song from their second studio album, Evil Empire (1996), it was released as the album's first single on April 1, 1996.
 With lyrics that criticize the U.S. arms industry, the song is also known for guitarist Tom Morello's solo in which he employs a vinyl scratch effect.

+In 2017, Annie Zaleski of Spin named it the thirtieth best nu metal track of all time.

 Background and composition

+"Bulls on Parade" is performed in the key of F minor, with both the guitar and bass in E♭ tuning, at 83 BPM.

-"Bulls on Parade" deals with the U.S. military and its aggressive tactics.
+The subject matter of the lyrics deals with the U.S. military and its aggressive tactics.
 It mentions how the arms industry encourages war to obtain military contracts with lines such as, "Weapons, not food, not homes, not shoes, not need, just feed the war cannibal-animal," and "What we don't know keeps the contracts alive and moving."

-The song is widely known for its popular guitar solo containing a vinyl scratch effect used by Tom Morello, done by toggling between two pickups, one on and one off, while rubbing his hands on the strings over the pickups to create an effect akin to someone scratching a vinyl record.
-Morello has stated that the sound he was going for was a "sort of 'Geto Boys' sound, menacing" with E♭ tuning in both guitar and bass, and a wah-wah pedal fully in the treble position.
+The song is widely known for its popular guitar solo containing a vinyl scratch effect used by Tom Morello, done by turning one of his guitar's two pickups to full volume and the other off (so the pickup selector switch works like a killswitch), while rubbing his fretting hand on the strings over the pickups and flipping the pickup selector switch to create an effect akin to someone scratching a vinyl record.
+Morello has stated that the sound he was going for was a "sort of 'Geto Boys' sound, menacing".

 Live performances

 "Bulls on Parade" made its live debut on January 25, 1996, at the Big Day Out festival in Sydney, Australia.

-The track then made its international debut on Saturday Night Live in April 1996.
-The band was going to play another song, but were expelled from the building after hanging American flags upside down from their amplifiers.
+The track made its international debut on Saturday Night Live on April 13, 1996.
+The band was going to play another song, but were not invited back after hanging American flags upside down from their amplifiers.
 Steve Forbes was guest hosting that night.

 At shows in the Aughts, like the Reading Festival in 2008, Rage Against the Machine dedicated the song to George Bush and Tony Blair for their role in the war on terror.